lupyuen/lupyuen.github.io/src/lorawan3.md

 1. Will NuttX become the official OS for PineDio Stack BL604 when it goes on sale?

     It might!
-But first let's get LoRaWAN (and ST7789) running on PineDio Stack.
+But first let's get LoRaWAN and ST7789 Display running together on PineDio Stack.

+1. TODO: Non Volatile Memory

 # Appendix: POSIX Timers and Message Queues